-ZCH Book Club
+ZCH Book & Film Group

 Environmental issues touch our personal lives as well as societal structures, affecting moral and ethical relations between humans and non-human life forms in so many ways.
 Writing and reading may not lead directly to practical action, but it can raise awareness of the possibilities and draw attention to the urgency of the cause they seek to present.

 The Zero Carbon Harrogate book club aims to encourage members to read and then discuss various novels and works of popular non-fiction, across multiple perspectives, on the subject of the environment, to help think about the world in different ways.

 Meetings will continue on Zoom until further notice.

 If you would like to join the Book & Film Group please let us know